napari/docs/docs/plugins/testing_workshop_docs/Article-2-pytest-testing-frameworks.md

 The example plugin and all the tests discussed in this article are available in [this GitHub repository](https://github.com/DragaDoncila/plugin-tests).

 ## Introduction
 We are using pytest as a testing framework.
 It provides convenience tools to assist with testing.
 For example, it can discover tests for you if you point it to a directory or a file.
-It can be installed using `pip install pytest`
+It can be installed using `pip install pytest`.

 ## Testing framework features
 Testing frameworks provide a whole host of useful features, including: